Rishivarma/Azure_Complete_Data_pipeline/README.md

 ### Project Overview
-Welcome to this Azure Data Engineering Project, which demonstrates an end-to-end data pipeline on Azure to process and visualize customer demographics.
-Built as a learning exercise, it follows best practices in data architecture, security, and CI/CD.
-The pipeline extracts data from an on-premises SQL database, transforms it using Azure Data Factory and Databricks, and visualizes key metrics like product sales by gender, category, total revenue, and other business KPIs in Power BI.
+Welcome to this Azure Data Engineering initiative, designed to showcase a comprehensive data pipeline on Azure for processing and visualizing customer demographic data.
+Developed as a hands-on learning experience, it adheres to best practices in data architecture, security, and automated deployment.
+The pipeline extracts information from an on-premises SQL database, processes it through Azure Data Factory and Databricks, and presents key business insights, such as product sales by gender, category, total revenue, and other KPIs, in Power BI.
 > **Note:** This project is for learning and demonstration purposes.

 ### Architecture Diagram